hf7a/ESP32-ham-combo/README.md

 On the first boot, the device enters **Configuration Mode**.
 1. Connect to the Wi-Fi network **`ESP32-Ham-Combo-Setup`**.
 2. Open a browser and go to **`http://192.168.4.1`**.
-3. Enter your home Wi-Fi details and HamAlert credentials.
+3. Enter your home Wi-Fi details.
+(HamAlert credentials are optional here; they can also be configured later via the web interface).
 4. Save and restart.

 ### Configuring HamAlert (Mandatory for DX Spots)